gravitational/teleport/rfd/0089-merge-webapps.md

 ### Backports

-To avoid having different proceses and build systems depending on the version of teleport, all branch versions (v9, v10, v11) will have their respective versions of the webapps repository.
+To avoid having different proceses and build systems depending on the version of teleport, all supported release branches (v9, v10, v11) will have their respective versions of the webapps repository.

 ### Build process

 The Teleport build process will need to be expanded to include nodejs and yarn in order to be able to build the webapp assets and include into the final teleport binaries.
+We will no longer be committing a compiled version of the webassets into the teleport repository, the UI will need to be compiled from source on the initial build of teleport.
+A make target will be provided to perform a dockerized build of the webassets for those who don't wish to install node and yarn on their workstation.

 ## Process